Sienci-Labs/Resources/cnc-fun/handbook/cnc-running-jobs.md

 </table>
 [/su_table]

+## Finishing Your Project

+Now that you’ve got your piece machined out, finish the design with a nice smooth finish or an amazing paint job.
+Checkout our section on [Sanding & Finishing](https://resources.sienci.com/view/sanding-finishing/) for more details.

+### Sanding

+Depending on your project, getting into the crevices of your design can be difficult.
+Small scrapers are handy to remove fuzzy bits.
+Cone Sanders are useful for larger designs.
+What if you carved a 3D relief?
+Sanding mops in different grits work great here.
+They can get into the details without removing too much material and ruining the design.

+### Painting/Staining

+There are a few ways to add colour to your work piece.
+Wood stains help enhance the grain of the wood and should be finished with a good sealer Multi-Colour painting can really make a sign pop.
+Use a masking film

+### Sealing/Finishing

+To protect the surface and details of your project, a finishing product such as wax, lacquer, varnish, or epoxy can be used.
+On projects such as a cutting board or serving tray that may encounter water, or be used in direct contact with food, the appropriate food-safe finish should be used to seal your project.

 ## Tool Changing

 As you begin tackling more complex CNC projects, you'll start to notice that running multi-tool jobs becomes a necessity.
 Using multiple bits on the same workpiece can save time or achieve greater detail and give you the carving flexibility you need; whether it's a v-bit for engraving and an end mill for profiling, or an end mill for roughing and a tapered bit for finishing.
+Tool changing is not really a beginners topic, so be warned the learning curve is a little steeper than simple fundamentals we've already covered.

 ### Method 1: Separate Files